sinas12/sinas12/README.md

-# 👋 Hi, I'm Sina Ma — Welcome to My GitHub
+# 👋 Hi, I'm Sina Maghsoudi — Welcome to My GitHub

 I'm a self-taught programmer and computer science graduate with a passion for **frontend development**, **cybersecurity**, and **Python scripting**.
 I love building clean and responsive web interfaces using **TailwindCSS**, solving security challenges, and exploring creative automation.